CyberT33N/css-cheat-sheet/README.md

 ## Chrome Inspector Custom Devices
 As example on windows you can find this file:
-- AppData\Local\Chromium\User Data\Your profile here or default\Preferences
+- AppData\Local\Chromium\User Data\Your profile here

 Linux:
-- ~/.config/google-chrome\Your profile here or default\Preferences
+- ~/.config/google-chrome\Your profile here

-Inside of this json file you search for this path:
+Inside of Preference.json you search for this path:
 - devtools.preferences.customEmulatedDeviceList

 Then you can add this here for custom devices: